google/benchmark/README.md

 }
 ```

-Note that `ClobberMemory()` is only available for GNU based compilers.
+Note that `ClobberMemory()` is only available for GNU or MSVC based compilers.

 ### Set time unit manually
 If a benchmark runs a few milliseconds it may be hard to visually compare the